Jensen Huang: Founding (1993)

-Huang founded Nvidia Corporation after meeting with Chris Malachowsky and Curtis Priem in a Denny's diner in East San Jose (pictured).
-As a teenager, Huang was previously an employee at a Denny's restaurant in Oregon.
+Huang co-founded Nvidia Corporation after meeting with Chris Malachowsky and Curtis Priem in a Denny's diner in East San Jose (pictured).
+As a teenager, Huang was an employee at a Denny's restaurant in Oregon.

 When business began to slow for Sun Microsystems after 1990, Huang, along with Priem and Malachowsky, each resigned their jobs to pursue a venture together in making graphics chips for PC games.
 They initially named their new company "NVision" until Huang suggested that the company be named "Nvidia" based on the Latin word invidia, as Priem wanted competitors to turn "green with envy".
+They eventually dropped the "i" to honor the NV1 chip that they were then developing.
 The three met frequently in 1992 at a Denny's roadside diner in East San Jose to formulate a business plan.
 Huang chose for them to meet at Denny's due to his prior work experience at the restaurant chain and because it was "quieter than home and had cheap coffee".
 The three founded the company during one meeting at a breakfast booth at the diner.

 To formally incorporate the company, Huang found a lawyer, James Gaither of Cooley Godward, who demanded the $200 in cash in Huang's pockets to capitalize the company.
 After that meeting, Huang went back to Priem and Malachowsky to ask each of them for $200 for their respective shares of the company, which meant that Nvidia's initial capital was $600.
 On April 5, 1993, Huang personally signed Nvidia's original articles of incorporation into effect.

 Although he left LSI, Huang remained in good standing with the company and was able to secure funding for Nvidia from LSI's CEO, Wilfred Corrigan, who introduced Huang to venture capitalist Don Valentine.
-Valentine, the leader of Sequoia Capital, chose to invest in Nvidia, as did Sutter Hill Ventures.
+An account cited how Huang's presentation pitch went badly.
+Valentine, the leader of Sequoia Capital, chose to invest in Nvidia through Corrigan's support, as did Sutter Hill Ventures.
 The funding enabled Nvidia to begin development efforts toward its first chip and to begin paying wages for its employees.
 By the first day of operation, Huang was made Nvidia's president and CEO.
 Even though Huang, at age 30, was younger than Priem and Malachowsky, both Priem and Malachowsky believed that he was prepared to be CEO.
-According to Priem, "we basically deferred to Jensen on day one" and told Huang, "you're in charge of running the company—all the stuff Chris and I don’t know how to do".
-(Note: In a 2011 interview at Stanford University, Huang recalled that Priem said, "Jensen, you’re the CEO, right?
+According to Priem, "we basically deferred to Jensen on day one" and told Huang, "you're in charge of running the company—all the stuff Chris and I don't know how to do".
+(Note: In a 2011 interview at Stanford University, Huang recalled that Priem said, "Jensen, you're the CEO, right?
 Done".)